S.T.E.M. = Science, Technology, Engineering and Math

 About STEM:

-Background: The acronym STEM stands for science, technology, engineering and math.
-According to both the United States National Research Council and the National Science Foundation, the fields are collectively considered core technological underpinnings of an advanced society.
-In many forums (including political / governmental and academic) the strength of the STEM workforce is viewed as an indicator of a nation’s ability to sustain itself.
+Background: The acronym STEM stands for science, technology, engineering and mathematics.
+According to both the National Research Council and the National Science Foundation, the fields are collectively considered core technological underpinnings of an advanced society.
+In many forums (most notably governmental and academic) the strength of the STEM workforce is viewed as an indicator of a nation’s ability to sustain itself.

 Policy: Former President Obama set an ambitious goal in 2010: to move U.S students from the middle to the top of the pack in math and science achievement over the next decade.
 He called for an effort over the next decade to prepare 100,000 science, technology, engineering, and math (STEM) teachers with strong teaching skills and deep content knowledge.
-President Tump added to the initiative this year by signing bill HR 321 and 255 that promote women entering and leading STEM fields.
+In 2017, two additional measures were signed into law, the INSPIRE Women Act and Promoting Women in Entrepreneurship Act, that help build greater female participation in leading STEM fields.

-Learn more from the White House Office of Science and Technology Policy at:
+Learn more from the White House Office of Science and Technology Policy (OSTP) at:

 www.whitehouse.gov/administration/eop/ostp.